 As a talented young professional participating in AMID, you will work at an organisation engaged in issues related to sustainable development for four days a week and attend lectures at the university on Fridays.
 AMID aims to deliver well-qualified professionals with the knowledge, skills and mindset to operate successfully in international organisations dealing with complex global problems.
 The starting point for AMID is that positive social change can only be realised in collaboration between different actors such as government, private sector, NGOs and knowledge institutes.
 Candidates are encouraged to propose an organisation where they have been working (internship, volunteering) before and propose a traineeship in cooperation with AMID.
 Candidates that already have established contact with an organisation are requested to consult the AMID (email@example.com) on how to proceed in arranging an AMID traineeship.
 Note that this is not a guarantee that you will enter the programme since also in this case you must pass the selection procedure.

 The AMID academic year runs from February to February.
 You will be employed at an organisation based in the Netherlands engaged in international development for the full year.
 Please note that some organisations may require you to start on January 1.
-Trainees work four days a week for a compensation of at least 80 percent of the minimum wage.
+Trainees work four days a week for a compensation of at least the minimum wage.
 The organisation does not provide a job guarantee.

 The AMID programme combines work experience and academic reflection.
 In weekly lectures, you are challenged to develop a critical approach towards international development in combination with more skills-based trainings.
 In addition, you gain a full year of work experience on an academic position in a competitive field.